Serving All of British Columbia

 As with any insurance company, ICBC requires basic information about a car accident.
 Most of this information should be gathered by you at the scene of the accident, assuming you do not require emergency medical attention.
 The most basic information you will need from the other drivers involved include their licence plate number, driver’s licence number, and their own ICBC insurance information.
 You will also need to provide this information to the other drivers.

 The first thing to keep in mind at this stage is not to lie.
 Never provide false information to ICBC or the other parties involved in the accident.
 That is the quickest way to turn the ICBC process against you.
 Along these same lines, always verify the information the other drivers provide you.
 Some people think they can escape liability by providing a phony name or contact information.
-That is why you should ask to see the license and ICBC insurance information from each driver involved, to ensure they are providing you with accurate information.
-You should also always write down or take a picture of the other drivers’ license plate number.
+That is why you should ask to see the licence and ICBC insurance information from each driver involved, to ensure they are providing you with accurate information.
+You should also always write down or take a picture of the other drivers’ licence plate numbers.

 There are some additional steps you can take at the accident scene that may prove helpful to your insurance claim: